-There are both pros and cons to purchasing microgreens growing kits.
+There are both pros and cons to using microgreens growing kits.
 Obviously, they can be a quick and easy way to get started growing microgreens, especially if you have little or no previous experience growing this super nutritious food.
 However, not all kits are created equal.
-Here I will cover some pros and cons of purchasing microgreens growing kits, as well as briefly discuss the different types and price ranges available so that you can choose the best kit (if any) for you.
+Here I will cover some pros and cons of purchasing microgreens growing kits, as well as briefly discuss the different types and price ranges available so that you can choose the best kit (if any) for yourself.

 Pro #1: When you get a growing kit, the decisions are made for you.

 I love online shopping.
 I love being able to compare all the specs and details and carefully make the best decisions possible.
 But sometimes, I get struck with “analysis paralysis” and find that after hours of research and comparison, I just can’t decide which are the best choices.
 Or, more often, I get interrupted mid-process only to discover hours (or days) later, that my cart has been automatically emptied and I’m back to square one.

 Over the years I have found that it’s best for me in the long run, especially if I’m launching into new territory, to order a kit to get me started; and then later I can deliberate over additional accessories or replacement parts.
 As my military minded husband frequently says, “An 80% solution right now is better than a 100% solution next week.”
 I would have to rank microgreens growing kits as much higher than 80% – probably more like 95% – because you are guaranteed to get everything you need to at least get started growing microgreens right away.
 You can always add to your setup later.